I’ve said it before and I’ll say it again: GoPros are cool cameras, but they’re not for all types of vloggers.

 But there are a number of reasons they’re not the best for everyone, chief among them being that their wide-angle lens while being a great tool to capture nature, sports, and action shots, is not ideal for most vlogging scenarios.

-However, in this post, we’ll take a look at the best GoPro for vloggers, and I’ll help you decide whether it’s a good idea for your vlogs or not.
+In this post, we’ll take a look at the best GoPro for vloggers, and I’ll help you decide whether it’s a good idea for your vlogs or not.

 **Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn advertising fees by advertising and linking to Amazon.com.